LAWYERS ARE SOME OF THE BUSIEST PROFESSIONALS.

 Public Prosecutors - government lawyers who conduct criminal prosecutions on behalf and at the expense of the state.

-Pro Bono Lawyers - Attorneys or law firms that set aside a certain number of hours per week or month to provide free legal aid for those who are unable to afford or obtain civil legal services.
+Pro Bono Legal Services - Attorneys or law firms that set aside a certain number of hours per week or month to provide free legal aid for those who are unable to afford or obtain civil legal services.

 Divorce Lawyers - specialized in representing one or both spouses who want to file a petition or complaint for the annulment, dissolution or termination of a marriage or legal union between one man and one woman by legal action.
 It also involves other issues, such as spousal support (alimony), child support, child custody, division of debt and distribution of the couple’s property.
 Types of Divorce: Simple, Contested, At-fault, No-fault, Collaborative and Mediated.